uninorth

 Student residence permit (ikamet izni)

-By passport — what your country usually needs
+By nationality — what your passport usually needs

-Examples: Nigeria, Ghana, Kenya, Cameroon, India, Pakistan, Bangladesh, Sri Lanka.
+Examples: India, Pakistan, Bangladesh, Sri Lanka, Ghana, Kenya, Cameroon.

 Examples: Kazakhstan, Azerbaijan, Uzbekistan, Kyrgyzstan, Tajikistan, Turkmenistan.